-- In a web browser, visit https://englishhistory.net, follow the link to The Tudors.
+- In a web browser, visit http://englishhistory.net, follow the link to Tudor England.
 You should be at the URL

 This is where we started the downloading process to obtain the files you have been using for the tudor collection.
 You could do the same thing by copying this URL from the web browser, pasting it into the Download panel, and clicking the <Download> button.
 However, several megabytes will be downloaded, which might strain your network resources—or your patience!
 For a faster exercise we focus on a smaller section of the site.